 The Cowboys weren't the right fit at the time, but the future President of the United States went after another NFL club in 2014, when he reportedly wanted to buy the Buffalo Bills.

-At the end of the day, it’s just crazy to think President Trump had a chance to buy the Cowboys and didn’t.
-I mean, this is the freakin’ Dallas Cowboys, not the Philadelphia Eagles, New England Patriots, New York Giants, Cleveland Browns or Tampa Bay Buccaneers we’re talking about.
+At the end of the day, it's just crazy to think former Trump had a chance to buy the Cowboys and didn't.
+I mean, this is the freakin' Dallas Cowboys we're talking about, not the Cleveland Browns.

 How would the NFL's landscape (or the world) look today if he had bought the team and been an NFL owner instead of a Republican President occupying the White House?